jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

 };
 ```

-Sweet.
-Just the final touches now.
-Run these commands to make the new directory for the logs to live in, change the ownership to bind (the user which the **named daemon** runs as), restart the service to apply any changes, and start listening for logs.
+Now, let's finish setting up the logging system and restart services to apply changes.
+Run these commands to make the new directory for the logs to live in, change the ownership to bind (the user which the _named daemon_ runs as), restart the service to apply any changes, and start listening for logs.
 ```
 sudo mkdir /var/log/named
 sudo chown bind:bind /var/log/named